github-pfeifer-syscon-de/picnic/README.md

 Enjoy it, you may improve it, or leave it.

+The desktop file contains entries, that make this app a picture viewer.
+If this is not intended remove MimeTypes from res/picnic.desktop.in.

 <pre>
 configure:<br>
      allow --with-gles using GL ES 3 e.g. useful on Raspi's